alpha027/MLOps-challenge/README.md

 ## References

 This pipeline was generated using the [Cookiecutter](https://github.com/arthurhenrique/cookiecutter-fastapi) python module.
-The AI-based classification relies on the [PyTorch](https://pytorch.org/) framework
+The AI-based classification relies on the [PyTorch](https://pytorch.org/) framework.